 Go Big or Go Home

-Pour 2 ounces of English gin and 1/3 ounce of dry vermouth into a shaker with ice cubes.
+No matter how, when, or why the first Gibson was made, the important thing is that you are able to make one that would make Cary Grant proud.
+TO do so, pour 2 ounces of English gin and ⅓ ounce of dry vermouth into a shaker with ice cubes.
 Stir it until it is ice cold.
 The shaker should be so cold that your hands are starting to get frostbite.
 Then pull the chilled martini glass (which please tell me you have) from your freezer and strain the gin and vermouth into it.
 Garnish with a silverskin onion and there you go.

 How to Get the Look

-- White poplin button-down dress shirt with no pocket, a medium spread collar, and French cuffs
+- White poplin dress shirt with semi-spread point collar, plain front, and double/French cuffs

 - Gray satin silk necktie, tied in a four-in-hand knot